joerupen/typeddemo/README.md

 * maps.clj.
 Probably the most useful for real life use.
 * enums.clj.
 Some ideas how we could define enums in core.typed

+## Resources

+For additional resources beside the official documentation, I found the following two very useful.

 http://nathanic.org/posts/2013/typed-clojure-tour/